Lajule/dice/README.md

 # dice

-Roll a dice from command line.
+Roll a dice from the command line.

 ## Installation